 Book a car private transfer from Lisbon directo to Faro airport.

 If you are travelling to Faro, you might be interested in looking for accommodation.
-By using the search box below you can find the best prices in several types of accommodation, from low-budget hostels, to appartments and fancy hotels.
-The sooner you book, the cheaper it will be.
-In some cases you might have free cancellation under certain conditions!
+We have researches some of the best options in several types of accommodation, from low-budget hostels, to apartments and stylish hotels.

 Keep in mind that usually the sooner you book, the cheaper it will be.
 In some cases you might have free cancellation under certain conditions, so why waiting to book?

 Faro City Life Hostel is a very interesting option for travellers in a tight budget.
 It is located at 0.5km (0.3 miles) from the old town and offers comfortable beds.
 Prices for a bed in a shared room starts at 20€/night.

 Sunlight House is close to the historic center, offering an excelent location at an affordable price.
 Prices for a double bedroom usually start from 55€/night.

 Casa de Estoi is an old traditional house converted into a charming hotel.
 It is not located in the city of Faro itself, but in the nearby town of Estoi.
 Prices for a double bedroom start from 60€/night.

 Hotel 3K Faro Airport

 is a safe bet if you want to stay close to the airport.
 It is just at 5 minutes walking distance to the airport and there is a 24h reception.
 Prices for a double bedroom start at 70€/night